 OK, so what do we need to make this happen?

 Three pieces of information are critical in effective shop floor scheduling:

 - A valid manufacturing plan.
-Whether you are using a ship schedule, a master production schedule, or some combination of the two, it is important that the plan includes the correct parts in the correct quantities.
+Whether you are using a shipping schedule, a master production schedule, or some combination of the two, it is essential that the plan includes the correct parts in the right quantities.
 Building larger lots to reduce setup costs and building safety stock to keep machines busy will reduce the capacity available for shipments.

-So which technique, finite or infinite, is best?
-Actually, you need to do both finite and infinite scheduling for the reasons listed above.
+So, which technique, finite or infinite, is best?
+You need to do both finite and infinite scheduling for the reasons listed above.
 We will address both of these techniques in later publications.

 To know more, check out Scheduling at Tomerlin-ERP Job Scheduling or call 818-887-9162.